 Fasoo Highlights AI-Ready and Compliance-Ready Data Security Platform at IndoSec 2024

-SEOUL , SOUTH KOREA, September 30, 2024 /EINPresswire.com/ -- — Fasoo, the global leader in zero trust data security and management, successfully demonstrated its next-generation data security solutions at IndoSec 2024.
+BETHESDA, MD, UNITED STATES, September 30, 2024 /EINPresswire.com/ -- Fasoo, the global leader in zero trust data security and management, successfully demonstrated its next-generation data security solutions at IndoSec 2024.

 Building on last year’s success at IndoSec 2023, Fasoo reinforced its presence in the region, addressing the growing need for advanced data security solutions as cyber threats evolve and expand across Southeast Asia.